PixelJonas/metrics-demo-infra/README.md

 - Deploy a sample application "metrics-demo" which is exposing metrics
   - run `kustomize build ./manifests/argocd/apps/product-metrics | oc apply -f -`
 - Deploy a `ServiceMonitor` to extract custom metrics from the application
-- Deploy a custom Grafana Instance using the community Grafana Operator
 - Deploy a custom Grafana Dashboard for the application
 - Introduce a new metric in the application together with the edit of the Grafana Dashboard showing that metric
 - Deploy a custom `PrometheusRule` to define an alert